 Contributing Locally through the Yamaha Ladies Open Katsuragi

 Each year in April, Yamaha Corporation and Yamaha Motor Co., Ltd. jointly host the Yamaha Ladies Open Katsuragi golf tournament at the Katsuragi Golf Club operated by Yamaha Resort Corporation in Fukuroi, Shizuoka.
-At the tournament, efforts are made to address global warming by purchasing Green Power Certificates for the electric power consumed during the event, while also asking visitors to use public transportation or carpool, sort and separate garbage, recycle plastic bottles, and use disposable chopsticks made with timber from thinned forests.
+At the tournament, efforts are made to address global warming by asking visitors to use public transportation or carpool, sort and separate garbage, recycle plastic bottles, and use disposable chopsticks made with timber from thinned forests.
 These and other environmentally conscious efforts are undertaken in order to help reduce waste and efficiently use resources.
 Also, holding this major event is made possible with the support of volunteer staff from across Japan and the support of many local residents and regional governments.